Skip to main content

 What this founder would say if asked: "I need a cofounder who can handle business stuff."

-What they actually need: a GTM-heavy cofounder with specific experience selling developer tools to technical buyers.
-Not a generalist business cofounder.
-A person who has run developer relations, written docs that got shared, opened Cloud deals, or built communities around open-source products.
-That's a narrower profile than "business cofounder" and the matching engine can identify it because it saw the exact shape of the technical work and knows what complements it.
+What the brief should actually say: "Looking for a GTM partner with specific experience selling developer tools to technical buyers.
+Ideally someone who has run developer relations, written docs that got shared, opened Cloud deals, or built community around an open-source product.
+Not a generalist business cofounder."
+That's a narrower, more useful brief than "business cofounder", and the engine can rank real people against it because the words in the brief are specific.

 Profile two: the product-minded full-stack indie